alainrk/nrk/README.md

 Additional custom features implemented in `nrk`:

 - Template (and nested!) strings (`` `This is a ${${"nested"} str}} with ${1+1} levels of nesting.` ``)
+- String operations (concatenation with `+`)
 - Extended constant pool (via `OP_CONSTANT_LONG` for more than 256 constants)
-- Tagged value representation (numbers, booleans, nil)
+- Tagged value representation (numbers, booleans, nil, strings)
 - Runtime type checking
-- Advanced REPL with arrow key navigation and command history
+- Advanced REPL with arrow key navigation, command history, and persistent history across sessions
+- Memory management with garbage collection foundations

 ## Project Structure